 The RAMSAR Convention is a global treaty whose primary aim is to conserve and sustain the utilization of wetlands.
 It seeks to recognize the significant ecological roles played by the wetlands and their scientific, recreational, cultural, and economic significance.
 On November 8th, 1994 the Philippines ratified the Ramsar Convention in its entire territory.
-Six wetland habitats in the Philippines have been designated as Ramsar wetland of international importance.
+Six wetland habitats in the Philippines have been designated as Ramsar wetlands of international importance.

 6. Las Piñas-Parañaque Critical Habitat and Ecotourism Area

-The Las Pinas-Paranaque Critical habitat and ecotourism area comprises of the Freedom Islands which is an artificial island located in Manila Bay off the coast of Paranaque, Philippines, and two other islands covering a total area of 175 hectares.
+The Las Piñas-Parañaque Critical Habitat and Ecotourism Area comprises the Freedom Islands, an artificial island located in Manila Bay off the coast of Parañaque, Philippines, and two other islands covering a total area of 175 hectares.
 Freedom Island was formed sometime between 1973 and 1985.
-The island covers an area of approximately 0.32 square kilometers and a height between 0 to 7 meters above sea level.
-Flora and fauna of the island include swamps, mangrove forest that provide a habitat for some migratory bird species which include the black-crowned night heron, Chinese Egret, Philippine duck, and the common moorhen.
+The island covers an area of approximately 0.32 square km and a height between 0 to 7 meters above sea level.
+Flora and fauna of the island include swamps, mangrove forests that provide a habitat for some migratory bird species which include the black-crowned night heron, Chinese Egret, Philippine duck, and the common moorhen.
 In 2007 the Philippine government declared the Freedom Island a Critical Habitat.
-In 2013 the Las Pinas-Paranaque Critical habitat and ecotourism area was listed as a Ramsar wetland of international importance.
+In 2013 the Las Piñas-Parañaque Critical Habitat and Ecotourism Area was listed as a Ramsar wetland of international importance.

 5. Olango Island Wildlife Sanctuary

 The Olango Island Wildlife Sanctuary is situated in the Olango archipelago, which consists of seven islands.
 The islands are located in the Central Visayas area which is a part of Cebu province in the Philippines.
-The wildlife sanctuary, which covers an area of about 5800 hectares, is a major tourist attraction and a natural habitat for some plant and animal species.
-One of the sanctuary’s notable animal species includes the migratory birds of Japan, Siberia, and Northern China.
-The sanctuary houses 97 bird species 49 of which are resident birds while the rest are migratory birds.
+The wildlife sanctuary, which covers an area of about 5,800 hectares, is a major tourist attraction and a natural habitat for some plant and animal species.
+Some of the sanctuary’s notable animal species include the migratory birds of Japan, Siberia, and Northern China.
+The sanctuary houses 97 bird species, 49 of which are resident birds while the rest are migratory birds.
 The wildlife sanctuary was listed as a Ramsar wetland of international importance on July 1st, 1994.

 4. Naujan Lake National Park